mikaelkraft/Weather/README.md

 Other files and locations

-- Packaged runnable jar: `target/weather-app-1.0-myApp.jar` (created by `mvn package` and renamed in the build steps)
+- Packaged runnable jar: `target/weather-app-1.0-myApp.jar` (created by `mvn package` and renamed to this filename as the primary runnable artifact)
-- Non-fat jar: `target/weather-app-1.0.jar` (also produced by Maven)
+	- Note: the build may also produce a non-fat `weather-app-1.0.jar` alongside the fat jar; you can safely delete the non-fat jar if you prefer to keep only the runnable fat jar in `target/`.
 - Search history (created in the working directory where you run the app): `weather-search-history.json` (default location)
 - Persistent icon cache (downloaded icons): `~/.weatherapp/icons/` (cached PNG files)